WebAssembly/spec/spectec/test-prose/TEST.md

   - |mt*| is |mem*|.
   - For all mem in mem* and mt in mt*, Under the context C', the memory mem is valid with the memory type mt.
   - |tag*| is |at*|.
-  - For all at in at* and tag in tag*, Under the context C', the tag tag is valid with the memory type at.
+  - For all at in at* and tag in tag*, Under the context C', the tag tag is valid with the tag type at.
   - |func*| is |dt*|.
   - For all dt in dt* and func in func*, the function func is valid with the defined type dt.
   - |rt*| is |elem*|.